-The 2020 round of the survey was carried out by the Czech Statistical Office (CZSO) in accordance with Act no. 89/1995 concerning the state statistics service and with Act no. 101/2000 on individual data protection.
-The official title of the survey was Living Conditions 2020.
+The 2021 round of the survey was carried out by the Czech Statistical Office (CZSO) in accordance with Act no. 89/1995 concerning the state statistics service and with Act no. 101/2000 on individual data protection.
+The official title of the survey was Living Conditions 2021.

 The aim of the survey is to gather representative data on income distribution for the whole population and for various household types, data on housing - its quality and affordability, household durables, and labour, financial and health conditions of adults living in private households.
-Living Conditions 2019 contained a module focused on financial situation of households.
+Living Conditions 2021 contained a module focused on children health, access to health care and living arrangements and conditions of children in separated and blended families.